Loading...

 How to consume Cabbage without glucose spikes

-Include a source of protein like grilled chicken, fish, or tofu in your meal.
-Protein can help slow down the absorption of carbohydrates, reducing the glucose spike.
+Incorporate a source of lean protein, such as chicken, fish, or tofu, in your meal.
+Protein can help slow down carbohydrate absorption.

 Add Healthy Fats